Trapani is a seaside town located on the westernmost tip of Sicily and is famous for its history, culture and good food.

 Here are some more details on the ferry connections to Trapani:

-- Ferry Trapani - Pantelleria: the connection from the port of Trapani to Pantelleria is daily.
-Crossings last almost 2.5 hours.
+- Ferry Trapani - Pantelleria: the connection from the port of Trapani to Pantelleria is operated daily.
+Ferry crossings last almost 2.5-7.5 hours, depending on the operator.

 - Ferry Trapani - Tolone: the route from Trapani to Tolone is served once a week and lasts around 21 hours.

-Useful info: on conventional ferries it is possible to embark your vehicle.
-However, keep in mind that, usually, from July to October in the Egadi Islands and Panarea the circulation of motor vehicles not belonging to residents is prohibited.
+Useful info: on conventional ferries, it is possible to embark your vehicle.
+However, keep in mind that, usually, from July to October in the Egadi Islands and Pantelleria the circulation of motor vehicles not belonging to residents is prohibited.
+Learn all about vehicle regulations and ferry traveling in Italy here.

 The city port of Trapani

-On Ferryhopper, you can find all connections to and from the Sicilian city, compare prices, departure times and book cheap ferry tickets to Trapani online with no extra fees.
+On Ferryhopper, you can find all connections to and from the Sicilian city, compare prices, departure times and book cheap ferry tickets to Trapani online, easily and quickly!